Willesden New Cemetery

 Willesden New Cemetery is a civic cemetery at Franklyn Road, Willesden, in the London Borough of Brent.
 It opened in 1891 and includes a memorial to local civilians who died in World War II.
 It previously included chapels, now demolished, by Charles H Worley.

 The cemetery contains war graves of 130 Commonwealth service personnel who died in World War I and 121 who died in World War II.
 Most of these graves are scattered throughout the cemetery apart from 39 World War II graves forming an informal group, while a Screen Wall memorial lists personnel from both wars whose graves could not be individually marked by headstones.

+Hajie Mohammed Dollie who opened the first Muslim mosque in London and died in 1906, is buried here.